-Of course, Amsterdam is notorious for its red-light district and a multinational city filled with people from many countries, nationalities, and cultures.
-This diversity alone gives Amsterdam a step up in what it can offer visitors in terms of variety and cultural experiences.
+Amsterdam is notorious for its red-light district and a multinational city filled with people from many countries, nationalities, and cultures.
+This diversity alone gives Amsterdam a step up in what it can offer visitors in various and cultural experiences.
 This diversity is obviously well known as over four million tourists visit Amsterdam each year.

-As with many vacation locations, museums are main attractions for visitors and Amsterdam has what seems like more than its fair share.
-Be sure to take time to visit the famous Rijksmuseum, Van Gogh museum and Stedelijk museum which provide a variety of offerings of contemporary art, film, photography, and video and design from after 1968.
-There are over 50 museums in Amsterdam so you can be busy for as long as you have the time.
+As with many vacation locations, museums are the main attractions for visitors, and Amsterdam has what seems like more than its fair share.
+Be sure to take time to visit the famous Rijksmuseum, Van Gogh museum, and Stedelijk Museum, which provide a variety of offerings of contemporary art, film, photography, and video and design from after 1968.
+There are over 50 museums in Amsterdam, so you can be busy for as long as you have the time.

 If you are an animal lover, the Artis Zoo should be on your itinerary.
 The zoo houses over 6,000 animals living in outdoor natural habitats.
 Be sure to visit the aquarium connected to the zoo to round out your fish and animal excursion.

 The Science and Technology Museum offers both children and adults an opportunity to engage in hours of interactive educational experiences.
 Even if you are traveling with children, this museum is worth a place on your travel itinerary.